mariellefoster/marf-books/README.md

 ## Next
 - Priya Sharma: Rag and Bone
+- Ahmed Saladin: Throne of the Crescent Moon
+- Brooke Bolander: The Only Harmless Great Thing
 - Roxane Gay: Not That Bad
 - Caitlín R. Kiernan: Black Helicopters
 - Rebecca Roanhorse: Trail of Lightning